Our Services

 Helpful Resources

-Monitoring insulin resistance during a health reset ensures that changes in diet, activity and medications are both safe and effective by tracking markers such as fasting insulin, glucose, HOMA-IR, OGTT and HbA1c.
+Monitoring insulin resistance during a health reset helps ensure that changes to diet, activity, and medications remain safe and effective.
+Key markers to track include fasting insulin, fasting glucose, HOMA-IR, OGTT, and HbA1c.

 When you embark on a health "reset"—whether it's a dietary reboot, a metabolic cleanse, or a lifestyle overhaul—your doctor may keep a close eye on your insulin resistance.
 Understanding why can help you get the most out of your reset and protect your long-term health.